CNN+ shutting down - NewsBreak

 In a statement on Thursday morning, WarnerMedia Discovery said CNN+ customers will receive prorated refunds of subscription fees.

 “We have very exciting opportunities ahead in the streaming space and CNN, one of the world’s premier reputational assets, will play an important role there,” said J.B.
-Perrette, Chief Executive Officer and President of Global Streaming for the company.Listing for Wisconsin home includes photo of risqué sign in bedroom: ‘I … didn’t notice it’
+Perrette, Chief Executive Officer and President of Global Streaming for the company.Woman escapes kidnapping after calling friend; suspect arrested

 The reported shuttering of the streaming platform follows several reports of a sluggish start among early subscribers and rumors of upcoming cuts to the project’s budget by WarnerMedia Discovery.